 - 6.7.1.
-The Nexus MAT Board of Directors will, via delegated responsibilities to the Chief Executive Officer: - Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development; - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multiagency safeguarding arrangements - Appoint a named Director to monitor the effectiveness of this policy in conjunction with the full Trust Board.
-This is always a different person from the DSL. - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support; - Online safety is a running and interrelated theme within the wholeschool approach to safeguarding and related policies; - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, manage them effectively and know how to escalate concerns; - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors); - That this policy reflects that children with SEND, or certain medical or physical health conditions, can face additional barriers to any abuse or neglect being recognised. - Where another body is providing services or activities (regardless of whether or not the children who attend these services/activities are children on the school roll): - Seek assurance that the other body has appropriate safeguarding and child protection policies/procedures in place, and inspect them if needed; - Make sure there are arrangements for the body to liaise with the school about safeguarding arrangements, where appropriate; - Make sure that safeguarding requirements are a condition of using the school premises, and that any agreement to use the premises would be terminated if the other body fails to comply.
+The Nexus MAT Board of Directors will, via delegated responsibilities to the Chief Executive Officer: - Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development; - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Headteacher to account for its implementation - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - Appoint a named Director to monitor the effectiveness of this policy in conjunction with the full Trust Board.
+This is always a different person from the DSL. - Make sure: - The DSL has the appropriate status and authority to carry out their job, including additional time, funding, training, resources and support; - Online safety is a running and interrelated theme within the wholeschool approach to safeguarding and related policies; - The leadership team and relevant staff are aware of and understand the IT filters and monitoring systems in place, ensure they meet the DfE filtering and monitoring standards through regular review, manage them effectively and know how to escalate concerns; - The school has procedures to manage any safeguarding concerns (no matter how small) or allegations that do not meet the harm threshold (low-level concerns) about staff members (including supply staff, volunteers and contractors);